HackWars/hackwars-world/README.md

 # HackWars World

-The HackWars world map, what for you walk around in.
+The HackWars world map (your player walks around on this).

-This is currently just a demonstrating of using Browserify to bootstrap the Pixi.js game engine.
+This is currently just a demonstration of using Browserify to bootstrap the Pixi.js game engine.

 ## Running